owncloud/ocis/docs/ocis/development/beta-testplan.md

 ## additional tips
 - to allow basic auth (e.g. to easily access oCIS using curl commands) you have to set `PROXY_ENABLE_BASIC_AUTH=true` environment variable
+- if you cannot use real SSL Certificates set `OCIS_INSECURE=true` as environment variable

 # Testplan